Tim’s take:

 Yield gets the headlines, but for a lot of farms the quality columns in the weekly reports decide the year, because quality is the gap between premium and feed money.

 For wheat, the two numbers that matter are protein and Hagberg falling number.
 Milling premiums hang on both, and Hagberg is the fragile one: it falls when ripe crops stand through warm, wet spells, which is why a broken August forecast puts milling growers on edge.
+Our guide to why weather forecasts are always wrong for your farm explains how to read those windows like a forecaster.
 For malting barley, the buyer is testing germination and grain nitrogen, and a wet harvest raises the risk of pre-germination that turns a malting sample into feed.
 Specific weight, reported for all the cereals, is the broad-brush indicator: a light, screenings-heavy sample after a stressed season shows up there first.

 The reading rule from early weeks applies double to quality: first-cut fields are disproportionately the stressed ones, and their samples flatter nobody.
 A poor specific weight in mid-July from drought-hit barley says little about the milling wheat still finishing on stronger land.
 Quality verdicts, like yield verdicts, are August and September stories.